Sustainability in construction: Evolution path

 Additional definitions and frameworks for sustainable construction practices were more rigorously defined in the 1999 Agenda 21 on Sustainable Construction, published by the International Council for Research and Innovation in Building and Construction (CIB).
 The same council also published an additional version of the agenda for sustainable construction in developing countries in 2001 to counteract biases present in the original report as a result of most contributors being from the developed world.

 Since 1994, much progress to sustainable construction has been made all over the world.
 According to a 2015 Green Building Economic Impact Study released by U.S. Green Building Council (USGBC), the green building industry contributes more than $134.3 billion in labor income to working Americans.
 The study also found that green construction's growth rate is rapidly outpacing that of conventional construction and will continue to rise.

+In line with these principles, the reuse of industrial by-products in construction materials has gained increasing attention as a sustainable approach.
+Studies have shown that such materials can be effectively incorporated into infrastructure systems without compromising mechanical performance, thereby supporting resource efficiency and contributing to circular economy strategies.
+In particular, road construction offers significant potential for the reuse of waste and by-product materials due to its large material demands and layered structural design.
+Integrating such sustainable alternatives into road layers helps reduce the consumption of virgin aggregates, minimize waste disposal, and lower environmental impacts while maintaining or enhancing performance.

 Goals of sustainable construction

 Current state

 According to United Nations Environment Programme (UNEP), "the increased construction activities and urbanization will increase waste which will eventually destroy natural resources and wild life habitats over 70% of land surface from now up to 2032. " Moreover, construction uses around half of natural resources that humans consume.
-Production and transport of building materials consumes 25 - 50 percent of all energy used (depending on the country considered).
+Production and transport of building materials consumes 25 – 50 percent of all energy used (depending on the country considered).
 Taking UK as an example, the construction industry counts for 47% of emissions, of which manufacturing of construction products and materials accounts for the largest amount within the process of construction.